 Spirituality is about the Spirit.
 The word Spirit is a semantic concept which is a part of the body which goes to heaven or hell, depending on the actions in the material world.
 Atman or Atma on the other hand is not a part of us – but our real us.
 It is who we are!

-Provided you understand these concepts it would not be hard for people to agree that the Vedic concept of Adhyatma is not the same as Spirituality although the Spirituality as a concept may have a great many concept of Adhyatma and other concepts as well.
+Once you understand these concepts it would not be hard for people, to agree that the Vedic concept of Adhyatma is not the same as Spirituality, although Spirituality as a concept, may have the concept of Adhyatma and other concepts as well.